 Nothing says comfort food like a bowl of warm, thick, beefy chili.
-Loaded with lots of vegetables, beef, and the kicker…a hint of brown sugar and barbecue sauce!
-Grab a spoon and dig in!
+Loaded with lots of vegetables, beef, and the kicker, a hint of brown sugar and barbecue sauce!
+So grab a spoon and dig in!

 One of the crucial ingredients in this recipe is the meat.
-Now, if you want to make it without meat, no shame, it will still be amazing.
+If you want to make it without meat, no shame; it will still be amazing.
 But if you’re going to use meat, make it count.
 Nobody wants to gnaw on a chewy, tough piece of meat.
 I’ve bought several different cuts, usually based on what’s available and what looks good.
 For example, I have bought store-cut stir fry or stew beef.
 Other times I have purchased a steak and cut it up myself.
 You could even mix things up and use pork sausage or chicken.

-If you are using beef, whatever cut you use, be sure to give it a quick sear in a pan.
-Your goal is not to cook it through but to just sear the outside to seal in the juices.
+If you are using beef, whatever cut you use, give it a quick sear in a pan.
+Your goal is not to cook it through but to sear the outside to seal in the juices.
 Strictly speaking, meat doesn’t need to be seared before it’s added to the slow cooker, but it’s a step I find worth the effort.
 The caramelized surface of the meat will lend a rich flavor to the finished dish.
 And meat dredged in flour before searing will add body to the sauce.
 High temperatures are needed to get a truly caramelized, deep-brown sear on the surface of the meat.
 Add a tablespoon of vegetable oil and set the pan over high heat.
 Add the meat to the hot pan and allow it to sear for a minute, check and flip if caramelized and brown.
 Repeat on the opposite side.

-For the vegetables, they all should be chopped evenly, so they cook evenly.
+The vegetables should all be chopped evenly, so they cook evenly.
 Be sure not to skip rinsing your beans before you add them.
-Rinsing them thoroughly will help them to have less of an unpleasant effect on your digestive tract (aka gas)…You’re welcome!
+Rinsing the beans thoroughly will help them have a less unpleasant effect on your digestive tract (aka gas)…You’re welcome!

 Any brand of barbecue sauce will work, but I prefer a nice smoky sauce.
 It complements the other flavors perfectly!